Kelowna Falcons

 The Kelowna Falcons are a collegiate summer baseball team located in Kelowna, British Columbia.
 The Falcons are members of the West Coast League and play their home games at Elks Stadium.

+Originally an expansion team in the Pacific International League, the Falcons left the league following the 2004 season and became a founding member of the West Coast League.
+The Falcons have won two division titles and have made two appearances in the WCL Championship; most recently in 2018.

 History

 The franchise traces its roots back to the Kelowna Grizzlies, who were founded in 1993.
 The Grizzlies were members of the Pacific International League.
 During their tenure the Grizzlies won the 1995 league championship.
 Following the 1998 the club suspended operations.
 The franchise was sold in 2000 and rebranded as the Falcons.
 Kelowna continued this membership with the Pacific International League playing from 2000 through 2004.
-In 2005 the Falcons along with Bellingham, Bend, Spokane, and Wenatchee left the league to form the West Coast Collegiate Baseball League (WCCBL).
+In 2005, the Falcons along with Bellingham, Bend, Spokane, and Wenatchee left the league to form the West Coast Collegiate Baseball League (WCCBL).

-2022 Season

-The Falcons are currently 7th in the North Division with a record of 7-10.
-They are currently 7.5 games behind the division leading Bellingham Bells.
-Pitcher Nickolas Woodcock (Yavapai College) (Whitby, Ontario) is second in the league in strikeouts (27).
-The Falcons have sold 7,660 tickets for an average of 884 fans per game.